Charlottesville Dedicates Street to Heather Heyer

 “I'm glad that they recognize what she means to the history of the city, but I'm also glad that she's only a small memorial because she's really only a small part of the rich history of this city,” said the mother.
 “The city's been around awhile, and we've got a little bit of catching up to do on naming some parks and streets and things from other people and events in this town.”

-Heyer's boss at the Miller Law Group became emotional remembering her.
-Larry Miller said it's fitting that a street connecting both sides of the Downtown Mall is named in her honor, because Heyer lived to connect people in her community.
+“It's more than just not being forgotten.
+It's about her legacy and what she stood for,” said Mark Heyer, Heather’s father.

-Miller is also helping Bro run the foundation set up in her daughter's name to support people making positive social change.
+Alfred Wilson, Heather's boss at the Miller Law Group is helping Bro run the foundation set up in her daughter's name to support people making positive social change.
 They're getting ready to announce some of the first scholarships from that fund.

+He said it's fitting that a street connecting both sides of the Downtown Mall is named in her honor, because Heyer lived to connect people in her community.

+“She was a connection.
+She was trying to be a connection to all kind of races, all kinds of groups, all kinds of sexual preferences.
+She wanted to be that connection, that bond,” Wilson said.

 Authorities have charged 20-year-old James Alex Fields Jr. with first-degree murder, and multiple counts of malicious wounding, for what they believe was a vehicular attack on the protesters.
 Thirty-five people were also injured.